Which city is cheaper, Venice or Bratislava?

 Both Venice and Bratislava are popular destinations to visit in the autumn with plenty of activities.
 Many travelers come to Bratislava for the shopping scene and the natural beauty of the area.
 Also, many visitors come to Venice in the autumn for the shopping scene and the natural beauty of the area.

 Bratislava is cooler than Venice in the autumn.
-The temperature in Bratislava is usually 12°C (54°F) in October, and Venice stays around 14°C (57°F).
+The daily temperature in Bratislava averages around 12°C (54°F) in October, and Venice fluctuates around 14°C (57°F).

 Bratislava usually receives around the same amount of sunshine as Venice during autumn.
 Bratislava gets 140 hours of sunny skies, while Venice receives 134 hours of full sun in the autumn.